mirenradia/Research-Computing/01_Linux_Basics.md

 ---
 **NOTE -- Wildcards**

 Here `*` is a wildcard in that it can match any sequence of characters (including none at all).
 By characters we mean any symbol at all, not just letters.
-There are wildcards you can use including:
+There are other wildcards you can use including:

 - `?` which matches one character so `ma?` would match "mat", "map" and "man" but not "mast".

 - `[]` matches any of the contents so `m[uao]m` matches "mum", "mam", "mom".
 You can also use dash to indicate a range.
 So `[0-9]` matches any numeral and `[a-z]` matches any letter.  `!` negates the match so `[!9]` will match all but "9" and `^` will negate all in range so `[^1-4]` will match all but "1,2,3,4".
 There are also some standard (`POSIX`) sets you can use: [[:lower:]], [[:upper:]], [[:alpha:]], [[:diget:]], [[:alnum:]], [[:punct:]], and [[:space:]] which match: lowercase letters, uppercase letters, upper or lowercase letters, numeric digits, alpha-numeric characters, punctuation characters, and white space characters respectively.

-- {} is a list of things, comma separated without spaces.
+- `{}` is a list of things, comma separated without spaces.

 - `\` is used to make special symbols literal.
 So if you wanted to match `?` you would use `\?`